 Syntax Description stack-member-number Specify the stack member number.
 The range is 1 to 9. provision type Specify the switch type of the new switch before it joins the stack.
 For type , enter the model number of a supported switch that is listed in the command-line help strings.
 Defaults The switch is not provision ned.
 Command Modes Global configuration Command History Release Modification 12.2(40)EX2 This command was introduced.
-Usage Guidelines message, you must remove the specified switch from the switch stack before ommand to delete a provisioned configuration. you must also remove the specified switch from the switch stack.
-You can change the stack member n if you do not also change t number of a provisioned switch that is physically present in the switch stack he switch type. if you do not also change the switch type of the proceeding of the proceeding of the stack,
+Usage Guidelines using the no form of this c To change the switch type, message, you must remove the specified switch from the switch stack before command to delete a provisioned configuration. you must also remove the specified switch from the switch stack.
+You can number of a provisioned switch that is physically present in the switch stack he switch type.
+Usage Guidelines using the no form of this c To change the switch type, change the stack member r if you do not also change t If the switch type of the pr configuration on the stack, command to delete a provisioned configuration. , you must also remove the specified switch from the switch stack.
+You can number of a provisioned switch that is physically present in the switch stack